harfangk/harfangk.github.io/_posts/2017-08-17-understanding-computation-review.md

 would contain no errors.
 But then it was still possible to have runtime errors in Haskell.
 How come?
 I shrugged the question away, just thinking that no system is perfect.
-Now I have theoretical understanding that such a guarantee is impossible.
+Now I have theoretical understanding that such a guarantee is fundamentally impossible.
 So even though a rigorous type system can drastically reduce a category of errors, it still cannot eliminate all errors.

-So all the best practices for making bug-free software were futile by nature.
-While I do find that Sisyphean endeavor tragically beautiful in some way, I do find it a bit disappointing and depressing.
+So all the techniques and best practices for making bug-free software were futile by nature.
+While I do find this Sisyphean endeavor tragically beautiful in some way, I find it a bit disappointing and depressing.
 I hoped for something more definite in software development than in my previous field of international security.
-I can accept it as a fact of life, but I do feel as if that cake, which I was promised with, has turned out to be a lie.
+I can accept it as a fact of life, but I feel as if that cake, which I was promised with, has turned out to be a lie.

 ### First Among Equal Programming Languages